-Hungary and Estonia share extremely friendly relations and Hungary is an excellent co-operation partner to Estonia.
-Our ancient kinship is important to relations and provides fertile ground for enlivening bilateral relations.
-Our connection also leads to joint efforts to support other Finno-Ugric peoples in preserving and developing their identities.
+Hungary and Estonia share friendly relations and Hungary is a very good co-operation partner to Estonia.
+Our kinship provides fertile ground for enlivening bilateral relations as well as leads to joint efforts to support other Finno-Ugric peoples in preserving and developing their identities.

 Hungary recognised the Republic of Estonia on 24 February 1921 and accredited Mihály Jungerti as its first Ambassador to Estonia in 1924.
 From 1924–1928, the Hungarian Ambassador resided in Tallinn, but in 1928 the Embassy was moved to Helsinki.

 Diplomatic relations between Estonia and Hungary, which were interrupted in 1940, were restored on 2 September 1991.
 Hungary appointed its ambassador to Estonia on 10 December 1991.
 The ambassador resided in Helsinki.
 Estonia sent a charge d’affaires ad interim to Budapest in July of 1999.

 The first Hungarian ambassador to reside in Estonia since 1928 was Béla Jávorszky, who presented his credentials in September 1999.
 The Hungarian Embassy in Estonia was open from 30 September 1999 until 15 September 2014.
 As of the latter date, Hungary is covering Estonia from Helsinki.
 In November 2016, Hungarian Ambassador Vince Szalay-Bobrovniczky presented his credentials.

 As of 1 August 2016 the diplomatic representation of the Republic of Hungary is reopened in Tallinn on the premises of the Hungarian Cultural Institute at Piiskopi 2.
 This diplomatic representation operates under the jurisdiction of the Hungarian Embassy in Helsinki (Office of the Embassy of Hungary in Tallinn).